human-conditions/yodrew.github.io-original/_pages/about/acknowledgments.md

 ##### influences

 ...for friendship, support, and/or raising the bar so high that anti-gravity boots became necessary.
-And especially:
+And especially my elders:

-##### elders

 - Jack Nuckols: a giant and first among my elders, you took care of me till I found my way.
 RIP.
 - Willetta Warberg: you poured your heart and soul into me through your piano, kindness, and huge personality